IntergatedCircuits/IPoverUSB/README.md

 ## How to use

-1. Build and flash the image on an STM32F4Discovery (easily portable to other STM32 targets)
+1. Build and flash the image on an STM32F4DISCOVERY or a 32L476GDISCOVERY (easily portable to other STM32 targets)
 2. Connect to PC via USB
 3. Fix any driver issues, see below
 4. Go to http://www.lwip.home